pyupio/safety/SLA.md

 * Regular Updates: We strive to provide regular updates on the progress of unresolved issues and keep everyone informed of our progress.

 ### Escalation Path
-* Escalation: If an issue is not addressed within the expected timeframe, users can escalate the matter by tagging the assignee of the issue or contacting Dylan at [dylan@safetycli.com](mailto:dylan@safetycli.com).
+* Escalation: If an issue is not addressed within the expected timeframe, users can escalate the matter by tagging the assignee of the issue or emailing [engineers@safetycli.com](mailto:engineers@safetycli.com).

 ## Labels
 To better organize and prioritize issues, we use the following labels: